Sub-dimensional Mardia measures of multivariate skewness and kurtosis: Introduction

 respectively, where $ \bX $ and $ \bY $ are independent and identically distributed.
 These measures are invariant under affine transformations and each provide a single number to summarize the skewness and the kurtosis of that $ p $-dimensional distribution.
 Their sample counterparts have known asymptotic distribution and can be used to test for normality \cite{mardia1970measures,mardia1974applications}.
 For the multivariate normal distribution, it is well known that $ \beta_{1,p} = 0 $ and $ \beta_{2,p} = p (p + 2) $.

-One drawback of Mardia's measures of multivariate skewness and kurtosis is that they summarize the information about skewness and kurtosis too much.
+One drawback of the Mardia measures of multivariate skewness and kurtosis is that they summarize the information about skewness and kurtosis too much.
 Sub-dimensional distributions may exhibit evidence of skewness or kurtosis, which may not be reflected in the overall Mardia measures of multivariate skewness or kurtosis.
 For example, consider the celebrated Fisher's iris data for the species `iris setosa' \cite{fisher1936use}.
-In Table \ref{tab1}, the p-values of Mardia's test of skewness are presented for four sub-dimensions along with the whole dataset, that is, the sub-dimension $(1, 2, 3, 4)$.
+In \autoref{tab1}, the p-values of the Mardia test of skewness are presented for four sub-dimensions along with the whole dataset, that is, the sub-dimension $(1, 2, 3, 4)$.
 Here, the variables 1, 2, 3 and 4 correspond to sepal length, sepal width, petal length and petal width, respectively.

-One can see that in the complete dataset, there is no significant evidence of skewness, while evidence of skewness in the reported sub-dimensions of dimension one (consisting of the fourth variable, petal width) and of dimension two is quite strong at the 5\% level as reflected by the corresponding p-values.
+One can see that in the complete dataset, there is no significant evidence of skewness, while evidence of skewness in the reported sub-dimensions of dimension one (consisting of the fourth variable, namely, petal width) and of dimension two is quite strong at the 5\% level as reflected by the corresponding p-values.
+This presence of skewness in the distribution of petal width of the species `iris setosa' was also observed in \cite{small1980marginal}.
 Therefore, this motivates the investigation of the Mardia measures of multivariate skewness and kurtosis on sub-dimensional marginals.

-Let $ \bX_{qi} $ denote a subvector of dimension $ q $ for $ 1 \leq q \leq p $ from the random vector $ \bX $, and let $ \bmu_{qi} $ and $ \bSigma_{qi} $ be the corresponding entries of $ \bmu $ and $ \bSigma $, for $ i = 1, \ldots, Q_q $ with $ Q_q = {p \choose q} $.
+Let $ \bX_{qi} $ denote a subvector of dimension $ q $ for $ 1 \leq q \leq p $ from the random vector $ \bX $, and let $ \bmu_{qi} $ and $ \bSigma_{qi} $ be the corresponding entries of $ \bmu $ and $ \bSigma $ for $ i \in \{ 1, \ldots, Q_q \} $ with $ Q_q = {p \choose q} $.
 We define the following sub-dimensional Mardia measures of multivariate skewness and kurtosis:

-for $ i = 1, \ldots, Q_q $, where $ \bX_{qi} $ and $ \bY_{qi} $ are independent and identically distributed.
+for $ i \in \{1, \ldots, Q_q\} $, where $ \bX_{qi} $ and $ \bY_{qi} $ are independent and identically distributed.
 When $q=p$, we get back $\beta_{1,p,1}\equiv \beta_{1,p}$ and $\beta_{2,p,1}\equiv \beta_{2,p}$.
-For $q=1,\ldots,p$, we collect these measures in the following vectors:
+For $q \in \{1, \ldots, p\}$, we collect these measures in the following vectors:

 each of dimension $ Q_q = {p \choose q} $.
-We call (\ref{b1q}) and (\ref{b2q}) the $ q $-th vectors of sub-dimensional Mardia measures of multivariate skewness and kurtosis.
+We call \eqref{b1q} and \eqref{b2q} the $ q $-th vectors of sub-dimensional Mardia measures of multivariate skewness and kurtosis.
+For the multivariate normal distribution, ${\cal N}_p(\bmu,\bSigma)$, we have: